If photocopier lingo confuses you, then we are here to help educate you, the customer, with our A-Z of device terminology.

 Automatically adjusts the amount of light necessary to properly expose the selected original. (i.e.: coloured paper, poor quality original)

-Lens and mirrors are the components of the conventional analogue photocopier that transfers the scanned image to a photoconductor.
+Lens and mirrors are the conventional analogue photocopier’s components that transfer the scanned image to a photoconductor.
 The mirrors direct the light through the lens and then to the drum.

 AUTOMATIC DOCUMENT FEEDER (ADF)

 A device that holds a stack of originals and feeds them automatically, one at a time to the exposure glass for

 Allows the user to enter copy functions/commands during the warm-up period.
 After warm-up is completed, copying will begin automatically.

 Primarily used in legal applications, Bates Stamping is the numbering of legal documents.
 This was done by hand in the past with a numbering machine manufactured by the Bates Manufacturing Company.
 The numbers on the documents came to be known by the name of the company and “Bates Stamping” came to mean the process of placing the “Bates Numbers” on the pages.
 When large numbers of documents are involved, this can be done automatically by printers or during the scanning process.

 Ability to make copy after copy without the operator having to press the start key at the end of each copy cycle.
 The number of continuous copies varies by model.